artefactual-labs/enduro/website/content/en/docs/user-manual/configuration.md

 #### `debug` (Boolean)

-When enabled, loggers will be configured with increased verbosity.
+When enabled, the logger used in the API layer will produce log entries with detailed information about incoming requests and outgoing responses, headers, parameters and bodies.

 E.g.: `false`